 The size of a hearing aid is not a good indicator of its sound quality.

-You can wear hearing aids behind your ear, in your outer ear, in your ear canal , or completely implanted in the ear.
-The kind of hearing aid you choose depends on many things, including your degree of hearing loss, your doctor or audiologist's advice, and what kind of hearing aid you want.
-See a picture of different styles of external hearing aids .
+The kind of hearing aid you choose depends on many things, including how much hearing loss you have, your doctor or audiologist's advice, and what kind of hearing aid you want.

 Special features can be added to your hearing aids to help you hear even better.

 Bluetooth technology allows you to connect your hearing aids to other electronic devices, such as cell phones, computers, and GPS devices.

 This feature can help you hear better in a noisy place.
 A directional microphone will make sound coming from one direction louder than other sounds.
 For example, a directional microphone will make a person's voice coming from in front of you louder than sounds coming from behind you.
 This can help you have a conversation in a noisy restaurant.

 A t-coil lets you switch between normal hearing aid settings and a telephone setting.
 This will help you hear better on a regular telephone.

 This feature lets you connect your hearing aid to a TV, radio, or CD player.
 You plug it directly into your hearing aid.